HanaFEKI/Histopathology_foundation_models/Multi-Modal Learning/README.md

 # Multi-Modal Learning

-**Multi-modal learning** refers to machine learning models that can learn from and integrate multiple data modalities — such as images, text, genomic profiles, or clinical metadata — to generate richer and more accurate predictions or insights.
+**Multi-modal learning** refers to machine learning models that can learn from and integrate multiple data modalities (such as images, text, genomic profiles, or clinical metadata) to generate richer and more accurate predictions or insights.

 In the context of **histopathology**, this means building models that can simultaneously analyze:
 - **Whole-slide images (WSIs)** of tissue samples,